RESEARCH GROUP

 Mucosal Immunology and Microbiota Lab

-Our research aims at dissecting the crosstalk between the host – especially the immune system – and gut microbiota, with the final aim of understanding its role in disease development.
+Our research aims at dissecting the crosstalk between human bodies and microbiota - the ecosystem of bacteria, viruses and fungi that populate virtually all of our organs and tissues, especially the gut - with the final aim of understanding their role in disease development, prevention and therapeutics.

 The challenge